jsoconno/architectures/README.md

 Note that, as with Edges, the Flow object also accepts keyword arguments to set attributes.

-### Step 4 - Using Service Providers
+### Step 4 - Using Service Providers and Themes
 Architectures supports a variety of providers and themes to allow you to create beautiful architecture diagrams.
-Each provider service works exactly like the Node object as they are children classes.
+Each service object works exactly like the Node in the earlier examples.

 Here is an example of how you can import services and themes to create a nice looking diagram.
 ```